Jenny Fromdabloc: Plot

-Steve once again announces his original 31 flavors idea, but Snot remains depressed from his broken relationship.
+Steve again announces his original 31 flavors idea, but Snot remains depressed from his broken relationship.
 Seeing that Roger also misses their relationship, Steve devises another idea to get him and Roger back together without having sex.
-As Jenny, Roger meets Snot again and apologizes for his past actions, and Snot accepts him back into their relationship again, moments before Jenny gets hit and killed by a bus.
+As Roger (as Jenny) meets Snot again and apologizes for his past actions, Snot accepts him back into their relationship again, moments before Jenny gets hit and killed by a bus.
 Snot is once again dismayed until Steve mentions that Snot has gotten closer to having sex with someone than anyone in the group.
-Roger shows up momentarily as the businessman to pay respects, and reveals to Steve how he faked his death: he has the ability to move "really, really fast."
+Roger shows up momentarily as the businessman to pay respects, and reveals to Steve how he faked his death: he can move "really, really fast."
 Roger set up a decoy of Jenny right before the bus hit (and texted Bob Saget).
 Roger then uses his ability to steal Steve's underwear and sell it.
 The episode ends with Steve being tempted to "use" the stress ball.

 Meanwhile, Stan decides to live life like a man from the 1960s after watching an episode of Bewitched.
 When he wants to start drinking martinis, Francine objects since he cannot handle his alcohol.
 She gives him a chance anyway, only to subsequently chase him running down the street in only his underwear and witness him destroy a mailbox while attempting to vault over it.
-Francine then disbars the arrangement, but Stan decides to get drunk again, causing him to fondly reminisce on his time in the fifth grade, then pass out repeatedly.
+Francine then disbars the arrangement, but Stan decides to get drunk again, causing him to reminisce on his time in the fifth grade fondly, then pass out repeatedly.
 He believes that Francine is a witch when the people and objects around him "change," unaware of time passing.